jesswsong/ai201-project5-mixtape-starter/submission.md

 not the query logic, was wrong.

 **My fix and side-effect check.**
-I changed the constant to `RECENT_THRESHOLD = timedelta(minutes=15)`, a window that actually corresponds to "right now."
+I changed the constant to `RECENT_THRESHOLD = timedelta(minutes=10)`, a window that actually corresponds to "right now."
 I re-ran the reproduction script to check both
 directions: a 20-hour-old (yesterday) listen is now excluded (feed size 0), and a genuinely recent 5-minute-old listen still appears (feed size 1) — so the fix isn't over-corrected.
-I also ran the full test suite: the same 11 tests pass and the only failures are the two pre-existing playlist-ordering failures (Bug 5), unrelated to the feed. `get_activity_feed()` is untouched — it deliberately does not use `RECENT_THRESHOLD`, so the "full history" feed still behaves as before.
+I also ran the full test suite; the feed change introduced no new failures. `get_activity_feed()` is untouched — it deliberately does not use `RECENT_THRESHOLD`, so the "full history" feed still behaves as before.

 ## Bug 5 — "The last song in a playlist never shows up" (`playlist_service.py`)